ccobb73/Udacity-Arcade-Game/README.md

 2. Try and avoid the cockroaches and try and jump into the water.

 3. If you made it in the water, you can play again.
-If you collided with a cockroach, start againn.
+If you collided with a cockroach, start again.

 ## Online Version of Game
 To play the game on github pages go to http://ccobb73.github.io/Udacity-Arcade-Game